AbhishekOPanda/Skin-Cancer-Detection/README.md

 6	VGG16: 82.343751
 ![image](https://user-images.githubusercontent.com/49121645/210022692-a48adf9d-ab9a-45dc-adc8-9bbd7867aa5a.png)

-Out of all the six models’ random forest classifier was able to get the best accuracy but the VGG16 model would have gotten a better accuracy if it would have gotten a little more epochs to learn.
-Even ResNet50 could have achieved better accuracy if it would have been trained on more epochs.
-Other models could have gotten better accuracy on different hyper parameters.
+Out of all the six models’ random forest classifier was able to get the best accuracy, but the VGG16 model would have gotten a better accuracy if it had gotten a little more epochs to learn.
+Even, ResNet50 could have achieved better accuracy if it had been trained on more epochs.
+Other models could have gotten better accuracy on different hyperparameters.